bgatellier/scodi/docs/PROVIDE_CHANGELOG.md

 If you get a message that says
 > The following projects have been changed and require change descriptions [...]

-You have to provide the list of changes and the type of version number implied by these changes. _Heart_ version number follows the [semver rules](https://semver.org/): `major.minor.patch`.
+You have to provide the list of changes and the type of version number implied by these changes. _Scodi_ version number follows the [semver rules](https://semver.org/): `major.minor.patch`.

 Providing the changes is done by using